Package Leaflet: Information for the User

 Gabapentin can be used during the first trimester of pregnancy if necessary.

-If you become pregnant and have epilepsy, it is essential not to stop taking your medicine without consulting your doctor first, as this may worsen your condition.
+If you have become pregnant and have epilepsy, it is important that you do not stop taking your medicine without first consulting your doctor, as this may worsen your disease.
 The worsening of your epilepsy may put both you and your unborn baby at risk.

-Gabapentin taken during pregnancy may cause withdrawal symptoms in newborns.
-This risk may be higher when gabapentin is taken concomitantly with opioid analgesics (pain medicines).
+If taken during pregnancy, gabapentin may cause withdrawal symptoms in newborns.
+This risk may be higher when gabapentin is taken with opioid analgesics (drugs for treating intense pain).

 Contact your doctor immediately if you become pregnant, think you may be pregnant, or plan to become pregnant while taking Gabapentina ratiopharm.
-Do not stop taking this medicine abruptly, as this may cause an anticipation of seizures, which could have serious consequences for both you and your baby.
+Do not stop taking this medicine abruptly, as this may cause a seizure, which could have serious consequences for both you and your baby.

 Breastfeeding

-Gabapentin, the active ingredient of Gabapentina ratiopharm, passes into breast milk.
-It is not recommended to breastfeed while taking Gabapentina ratiopharm, as the effect on the baby is unknown.
+Gabapentin, the active substance of Gabapentina ratiopharm, passes into breast milk.
+Breastfeeding is not recommended while taking Gabapentina ratiopharm, as the effect on the baby is unknown.

 Fertility